barbaradalmaso/JHU-Genomic-Data-Science/1. Introduction To Genomic Technologies/Course Project.md

 * Genes that perform similar biochemical functions but have different sequences.
 * Genes that have evolved to have the same function but different sequences.
 ```
-Answer: Genes that perform similar biochemical functions but have different sequences.
+Answer: Two copies of a gene in different organisms that share a common ancestor.
 ```

 ## Question 5